 A driver who fails to stop when expected to yield the right of way creates a dangerous conflict that often leads to a collision.
 At Sam & Ash Injury Law, we have seen the harm that can result from a negligent driver’s failure to yield.
-We have helped thousands of injured people across Nevada get What’s Right, including the compensation they deserve, after failure-to-yield accidents.
+We have helped thousands of injured people across Nevada get What’s Right, including the compensation they deserve, after failure to yield accidents.

-If you or a loved one has been injured in a car accident caused by a driver who failed to yield when required to do so, get the legal guidance you need from a trusted Las Vegas car accident lawyer at Sam & Ash Injury Law.
+If you or a loved one has been injured in a car accident caused by a driver who failed to yield when required to do so, get the legal guidance you need from a trusted Las Vegas auto accident lawyer at Sam & Ash Injury Law.